 Why Landscapers Can’t Build Lake Shorelines

-Most of our customers have been left heartbroken by a landscaper.
+Most of our customers have been left heartbroken by a landscaper or other non-specialist.
 They thought they were getting a great deal and would save a pile of money.
 Until their poorly installed riprap crumbles like an old donut.

 There’s an old adage that applies to shorelines: buy cheap, buy twice.

 What about the other 25%?
 Usually it’s people in their 50s and 60s who have dealt with enough contractors and “bought cheap” one too many times, and have come to recognize that quality pays for itself.

 A landscaper will say (to himself), “Hey, all we have to do is slap down some fabric, throw down some rock, and make several thousand dollars!
 Miller time.”
 By the way, this is also the case with contractors and other people who may be great at their trade but aren’t specialists in shorelines.
 We refer to them collectively as “landscapers” for the sake of simplicity and because landscapers botch the most shorelines.
 If it’s not a company that ONLY restores shorelines, you’re just kicking the can down the road.
 A generalist doesn’t know the components of a shoreline that survives in its uniquely tough environment.
 He assumes it’s simple and easy, which is why he gives you a nice low quote.